theRealAph/ScopeLocals/README.md

            String message;
            Permissions reduced = permissions.restrictTo(LOG);
            try {
-              ServerFrameworkPERMISSIONS.set(reduced);
+              ServerFramework.PERMISSIONS.set(reduced);
               message = supplier.get();
            } finally {
-              ServerFrameworkPERMISSIONS.set(permissions)
+              ServerFramework.PERMISSIONS.set(permissions)
            }
            write(logFile, message);
            ...

-Although this example shows that `ThreadLocal`s can be used to implement the behaviour needed for this case there are problems with their design that affect even in this sort of well structured use.
-The problem is that `ThreadLocal` offer more flexibility than is needed for many application's needs and come with some significant costs:
+This example shows that `ThreadLocal`s can be used to implement the behaviour needed for this case.
+However, there are problems with their design that affect even this sort of well structured use.
+`ThreadLocal` offers more flexibility than is needed by many applications and comes with some significant costs:

-- they are mutable
+- `ThreadLocal`s are mutable
-- they do not have a well-defined lifecycle
+- They do not have a well-defined lifecycle
-- they incur a relatively high per thread storage cost
+- They incur a significant per thread storage cost

-### Unconstrained Mutability  (ServerFramework Version)
+### Unconstrained Mutability

 Every thread-local variable is _mutable_: that is to say, everyone who can access a `ThreadLocal`'s `get()` can also `set()` it